desodre/favoriteWords/README.md

-# flutter_app
+# A simple app to generate, list and save your favorite words

-A new Flutter project.
+A quick lesson I learned at https://flutter.dev/learn